Skip to main content

 NIMHD supports projects that will advance the creation of guidelines and adoption of consensus practices for the use of race, ethnicity, social determinants of health, and ancestry data in study design, interpretation of results, publications, and medical care.
 Proposals should advance the use of self-identified race and ethnicity (SIRE) and ancestry informative markers (AIMs) to enhance the ability to describe research participants' diverse backgrounds and experiences in scientifically and socially meaningful ways in genomic research, genomic health care, and the broader societal, legal, and social arenas.

-Applications must focus on one or more NIH-designated U.S. populations experiencing health disparities, which include Blacks/African Americans, Hispanics/Latinos, American Indians/Alaska Natives, Asian Americans, Native Hawaiians and other Pacific Islanders, socioeconomically disadvantaged populations, underserved rural populations, and sexual and gender minorities.
+Applications must focus on one or more NIH-designated U.S. populations experiencing health disparities, which include Blacks/African Americans, Hispanics/Latinos, American Indians/Alaska Natives, Asian Americans, Native Hawaiians and other Pacific Islanders, socioeconomically disadvantaged populations, and underserved rural populations.
 Research may use available secondary data, health system data and/or collection of primary data.

 NIH Guide No.: PAR-20-254